Quick Start Guide

 Helpful Commands

-/help - Lists all commands available to you
+/help - List all commands available to you

-/bug - Brings up the bug reporting interface
+/bug - Bring up the bug reporting interface

-/reload - Forces a reload of assets and data on your client to help with certain glitches
+/reload - Force a reload of assets and data on your client to help with certain glitches

-/rewind - Returns your character to the last unstuck position (5m cooldown)
+/rewind - Return your character to the last unstuck position (5m cooldown)

-/camp - Forces your character to sit for 30 seconds and then camp (out of the game)
+/camp - Force your character to sit for 30 seconds and then camp (out of the game)

-/hidecorpse all - Hides player and current NPC corpses except your own
+/hidecorpse all - Hide player and current NPC corpses (except your own)

-This can be used to improve your framerate
+This command can be used to improve your framerate

 Additional video optimization, mouse/input, and other options will be added as we go.
 Also, if you find yourself stuck during a play test and all of your options are on cooldown, feel free to ping one of us (NWC team members) via /tell and we’ll summon you.